jpritikin/coach/content/docs/me/psychoactive/salvia.md

 ### Above the Clouds?

 In describing how to navigate altered states, there is a certain apt analogy that I have heard from fellow psychonauts.
 Imagine an airplane sitting motionless on the runway waiting for takeoff.
 The airplane takes off, rapidly gains altitude, banks hard to change direction, and hits some turbulence.
-Suppose rain is coming down, there are lightening strikes, and the wind is constantly changing direction.
+Suppose rain is coming down, there are lightning strikes, and the wind is constantly changing direction.
 Finally, the airplane breaks upward through the ceiling of the clouds.
 Although the airspeed keeps increasing, the ride is smooth and the sun is shining gloriously.

 | airplane      | mental state |
 | ------------- | -----------  |